 Girls’ LEAP’s mission is to empower girls and young women to value and champion their own safety and well-being.

 Girls’ LEAP began as a community response to a wave of sexual assaults against women and girls in Cambridge in 1995.
 LEAP was co-founded by Deborah Weaver, faculty member in the Department of Physical Education, Recreation, and Athletics at Wellesley College and Peggy Barrett, Education Director of the Boston Area Rape Crisis Center and former Director of the Women’s Center at Tufts University, both Cambridge residents at the time.
-Outraged by the lack of public warnings from police about the assaults, Deborah and Peggy committed themselves to helping protect others.
 Discovering that girls ages 10-14 were most at risk for sexual assault and exploitation, and that there was no programming available to teach young girls how to protect themselves, the two women founded Girls’ LEAP.

 After extensive research into the types of programs that worked and why, the curriculum for Girls’ LEAP was carefully constructed to include role playing and intergenerational teaching teams and self-directed scenarios.
-Girls’ LEAP delivered its first programs in 1997 and incorporated as a 501(c)(3) non-profit in 2000.
-Since then, the overarching goal has been to provide girls and young women with the tools to protect and advocate for themselves in a variety of contexts by developing their self-confidence and courage.
+Girls’ LEAP delivered its first programs in 1997 and incorporated as a 501(c)3 non-profit in 2000.